A conditional version of the second fundamental theorem of asset pricing in discrete time: Super- and subhedging

-Up to now we treated only bounded random variables, which excludes for example European calls.
-More generally, we are interested in \emph{European contingent claims} (claims for short) which are simply non-negative random variables, i.e.~elements of $L^0_+(\cF_T)$.
-This however has a major downside, as the space $L^0_+(\cF_T)$ is of course not symmetric.
-Symmetry allows us to associate to the dynamic expectation $\cE$ another dynamic expectation $\cE^*=(\cE^*_t)_{t \in \{0,\dots,T\}}$ by
+Up to now, we treated only bounded random variables, which excludes for example European calls.
+More generally, we are interested in \emph{European contingent claims} (claims for short) which are simply nonnegative random variables.
+To include them in our study, we extend the domain of the sublinear expectations \(\cE_t\) and \(\bar{\cE}_t\) to $L^0(\Omega, \cF_T, P)$.

-For properties we refer to the appendix.
-This tool will play a major role in our analysis of perfect hedges.

-In this regard, we extend the non-linear expectation $\cE_t$ to the symmetric space $\cH= L^0(\cF_T)$.
-Note that the properties stated in Lemma \ref{lem_sublinear_expectation} transfer to this larger space.
-However, for unbounded $H$ the non-linear expectation $\cE_t(H)$ is in general not real-valued.
-To be precise, it takes values in $(- \infty, +\infty]$.
-The same holds true for $\bar{\cE}_t$ by Proposition \ref{prop_prices}.